sheikhfarhan/jellyarr-docker/docs/vpn-arr-automation-stack.md

 # 🤖 Service: Automation Stack (`vpn-arr-stack`)

 **Location:** `/mnt/pool01/dockerapps/vpn-arr-stack/` \
-**Network:** `dockerapps-net` (Management) & `service:gluetun` (Downloads) \
+**Network:** `dockerapps-net` (Management) & `service:gluetun` (Downloads)

 This stack is the engine of the media server.
 It handles finding, downloading, renaming, and organizing content.
-It relies on a "Two-Zone" network architecture to ensure no piracy traffic leaks outside the VPN.
+It relies on a "Two-Zone" network architecture to ensure no traffic leaks outside the VPN.

 -----